acceleratescience/acceleratescience.github.io/_news/2023-05-22-accelerate-c2d3-funding-call-for-novel-applications-of-ai-for-research-and-innovation.md

 **What support can the Accelerate Programme and C2D3 offer?**

 As part of developing your proposal, the Accelerate team can offer assistance in sense-checking the technical feasibility of your project.
 Our Machine Learning Engineering Clinic will offer informal guidance on technical aspects of the work.
 If you’d like to access help from the Clinic please email the team on accelerate-mle@cst.cam.ac.uk outlining the nature of your query.
 If you would like support from the clinic, please get in touch with us as early as possible to enable sufficient time for discussion before the funding deadline.
-The Machine Learning Engineering team will be offering a drop in session as part of the Funding Q and A on Wednesday 21 June.

 The Clinic can also help resolve software engineering issues you encounter in your machine learning projects.
 You can get in touch using the contact information above.